emanuelepesce/NetworksSimulator/README.md

 ## About
-Python tool which allows to generate different kind of network and doing analysis on it.
+Python tool which allows to generate different kind of networks and to do analysis on them.

 ## Main Features
 **Network generation models:** <br\>